opentoken-io/opentoken/doc/api/registration.md

     Link: </>; rel="up"; title="self-discovery"
     Link: </registration/TN3ztPb1Lk2VaOMG_1p9wPw9Oeev7sR9>; rel="self"

 Not to worry; the 204 status indicates that what you have done was successful.
-At this point the API is sending you an email confirmation.
+At this point, the API is sending you an email confirmation.
 Inside that email will be the random confirmation link.

 Email Confirmation